ayoline/Backend-Get-Put-Post-Delete/README.md

-# 📦 AJAX - Requisições POST e DELETE - Alpha Lessons.
+# 📦 AJAX - Requisições POST, PUT, GET and DELETE - Alpha Lessons.

 ### This repository was created to share the exercises of each class with colleagues and teachers